 There are three key ingredients; Vitamin A, Vitamin B, and Vitamin C, and they are your antioxidant vitamins.

 Then we also use a combination of silicone products, such as strataderm or stratamed for scars, which we’ll talk about later as well.
 These products kind of act as a band-aid over the skin.

 We also recommend a collagen product, and we’ll dig down into that one when we talk about collagen in some of your further questions.

 Q: I’ve heard LED is good to have before surgery to help with the scarring.
 Should I have it before and after?
 Are there any other non-surgical treatments you recommend?

-LED lights are a great source of healing post procedure, so it’s something we recommend our patients do afterward, specifically a red light that helps with healing.
+LED lights are a great source of healing post-procedure, so it’s something we recommend our patients do afterward, specifically a red light that helps with healing.
 Also known as Phototherapy, it’s something we also use in clinics in combination with a lot of our lasers.